 “One of the lessons that Simon had learnt as a National Service officer was that in the Army, ‘it is more important that nothing should go wrong than that anything should go very right’”.

-“Soldiering – that pleasant, clubbable occupation compounded equally of regimental duties, minor imperial skirmishes and field sports” Michael Howard, Three People.”.
+Or as Michael Howard suggested : “Soldiering – that pleasant, clubbable occupation compounded equally of regimental duties, minor imperial skirmishes and field sports”.
+(Three People.”).

 In the early 1990s two rather elderly Lieutenant Colonels were ambling down the corridor for afternoon tea when one turned to the other and said: “This is what I joined the Army for – tea in the Mess.
 I never really relished training and all that stuff”.
 I suspect Raven would not only have identified with such a thought but also have been delighted that such thinking still prevailed in the 1990s.

-Allow me to offer some extracts from The Captain:
+Allow me to offer some extracts from The Captain that tickled my fancy:

 Given the way he had spent the past five years it was right and proper, said Simon, that he should be ‘smartened up’ in this way.
 The trouble was that the School of Infantry did not confine itself to practical instruction; it also went in for the sort of ‘quasi-moral indoctrination’ that he found repugnant.
 Too much was at stake for Simon to complain about this at the time; but as we shall see he cut loose five years later in Perish by the Sword, a polemic that could still call forth an indignant seven-page rebuttal from the Commandant of Sandhurst 30 years after it first appeared.”